themerchantile/vex-hugo/exampleSite/content/english/products/product-6.md

 - large

 ---
 Variety of SIM cards available for your service area.
-Please select from the following options: Verizon, Tmobile or AT&T. SIM cards may be sourced from a variety of suppliers depending on availability however all of them will be the pre-paid variety.
+Please select from the following carriers: Verizon, Tmobile or AT&T. SIM cards may be sourced from a variety of suppliers depending on availability however all of them will be the pre-paid MVNO variety.